zainul-franciscus-myob/sme-fork/README.md

 [![Build status](https://badge.buildkite.com/136ac15e403f9d3be9d1dd3910781e553a17a63b4c44866346.svg?branch=master)](https://buildkite.com/myob/sme-web)

-The SME Web Client is the primary frontend codebase, which implements the user interface for the SME Web product.
+The SME Web Client is the primary frontend codebase, which implements the user interface for the SME Web product

 > This project was bootstrapped with [Create React App].